pingcap/docs-cn/error-codes.md

 * Error Number: 8028

-    TiDB does not support table lock, which is called metadata lock in MySQL and might be called intention lock in other databases.

-    When a transaction is executed, the transaction cannot recognize the table schema changes.
-Therefore, when committing a transaction, TiDB checks the table schema related the transaction.
-If the related table schema has changed during the execution, the transaction commit will fail and this error is returned.

-    The application can safely retry the whole transaction.
+    Since v6.3.0, TiDB introduces the [Metadata lock](/metadata-lock.md) feature.
+When the metadata lock is disabled and a transaction is executed, the transaction cannot recognize the table schema changes.
+Therefore, when the transaction is committed, TiDB checks the table schema related to the transaction.
+If the related table schema has been changed during the execution, the transaction commit fails with this error.
+At this time, the application can safely retry the whole transaction.

+    When the metadata lock is enabled not in the Read Committed isolation level, if a lossy column type change occurs on a table (for example, changing from `INT` to `CHAR` is lossy, and changing from `TINYINT` to `INT` is not lossy because overwriting data is not required) from a transaction start to access the table for the first time, then the query fails while the transaction will not roll back automatically.
+You can continue to execute other statements and decide whether to roll back or commit the transaction.

 * Error Number: 8029